-- Your reference is a full written recommendation from a teacher or tutor who knows you.
+- Your school/college/centre will arrange this for you, including a reference that's a full written recommendation from a teacher or tutor who knows you.

 - Remember to keep in touch with them about how it's going – that way you'll know when they’ve sent it on to us.

 1. Get a reference from a teacher, adviser or professional who knows you